Introduction to database performance

 Normalization and denormalization

-Normalization and denormalization are two techniques used in database design to optimize performance.
-Normalization is the process of organizing data in a database to eliminate redundancy and improve data integrity.
-It involves breaking down a database into smaller, more manageable tables and establishing relationships between them.
-On the other hand, denormalization involves combining tables to reduce the number of joins required for querying data, thereby improving query performance.
-Both normalization and denormalization have their advantages and disadvantages, and the choice between them depends on the specific requirements of the database system.
-However, it is important to note that denormalization should be used judiciously to avoid data inconsistency and update anomalies.
+Normalization and denormalization are two important techniques used in database design to optimize data storage and improve database performance.
+Normalization is the process of organizing data into tables and eliminating redundant data, which helps reduce data duplication and improve data integrity.
+Denormalization, on the other hand, involves combining tables and introducing redundancy to improve query performance by reducing the number of joins required.
+Both normalization and denormalization have their pros and cons, and the choice between them depends on the specific requirements of the database system.
+In the context of clinical multi-site databases, normalization is often preferred to ensure data consistency and integrity across different sites.

 Partitioning and sharding